 Over the years a new warehouse has been built, connecting the original Trion building complex with the converted 75,000 square foot Northeast Drywall Building to the west.
 A Product Showroom, Assembly Department, Packing Department, Powdercoat Finishing line, along with select administrative offices are located in this expansion.
 The 180,000 square foot former Leslie Fay building to the east, was acquired and contains finished product warehouse space and the Shipping Department.
 Finally a 32,000 square foot addition to the main plant subassembly warehouse was completed in 1999.
 Today the Trion headquarters and plant complex totals 450,000 square feet.

 One key to Trion’s growth has been its ongoing investment of profits in new equipment and automation.
 The multi-slide wire forming OMCG machines, and automated welding, enables Trion to operate at maximum efficiency and be the low-cost, leading producer in the industry.
 Eleven new sophisticated co-extrusion lines extend Trion’s capability in the plastics field.
 In 2006, a completely new powdercoating system was installed boosting production and increasing environmental protections.

 This new equipment; in combination with a fine workforce; loyal, long-term experienced employees; and a dedicated supervisory staff are responsible for Trion’s ongoing success.
-The innovation and creativity of David Thalenfeld and the engineering staff have resulted in 117 patents, and additional product growth for the company.
+The innovation and creativity of David Thalenfeld and the engineering staff have resulted in more than 120 patents, and additional product growth for the company.
 Though David Thalenfeld passed away in May of 2009, the legacy of his inventiveness and business acumen continue within the company, now headed solely by John Thalenfeld.